-The undertaking was involved in the following transactions with its shareholder Bankinter, S.A. and its subsidiaries, distinguishing between insurance activity and other services provided and received:
+The Company was involved in the following transactions with its significant shareholder Bankinter, S.A. and its subsidiaries, distinguishing between insurance activity and other services provided and received:

 Direct insurance Premiums Fees Claims

-Dominant entity of the company
+Dominant entity of the Company

 Bankinter, S.A.
-398 5,355 -
+381 6,017 -

 Bankinter Consumer Finance, E.F.C, S.A.
-847 - -
+884 15 -

 Bankinter Consumer Finance, E.F.C., S.A.
-(Sucursal em Portugal) 44 - -
+(Sucursal em Portugal) 67 - -

+EVO Banco, S.A.U 7 -

-Total 1,289 5,355 -
+Total 1,332 6,039 -